 If your inner critic stops you from believing in yourself and moving forward, you will find the tips and advice in my article here, Entrepreneurship, Confidence and Wobbles, really useful.

 - Don’t be afraid to say no, or ‘not now’.
 There’s a saying, isn’t there, that every time we say ‘yes’ to something, by definition we say ‘no’ to something else.
 Taking on too much is a big contributor to overwhelm, and also means that we are more likely to drop the ball and make mistakes, creating additional problems.

 Contrary to what many people believe, it’s not true that the best way to keep a client is never to say ‘no’ to them.
 Many customers respect honesty and integrity, and as long as you empathise, say no as early as possible, explain clearly and suggest an alternative solution or a time when you can do the work, many customers will try to work with you on that if they can.

 If customers are inappropriately demanding, it’s worth considering whether they are the sort of clients you should be working in the longer term anyway.

 - Ask for help with tasks that contribute to you feeling stressed.
-For example, a number of high-performing entrepreneurs that I work with on Idea Time ® get stressed even thinking about cashflow, never mind managing it and dealing with any issues.
+For example, a number of high-performing entrepreneurs that I work with, for example in the Business Growth Club with my friend and business partner Mahmood, get stressed even thinking about cashflow, never mind managing it and dealing with any issues.
 Now it’s an area that they have some support for, and now sleeping much better at night as a result.

 There are heaps of time-saving tips and tools in my free Productivity for Entrepreneurs download, and also in my other articles 20 Productivity Hacks and Time Management Tools and Personal Productivity Hacks for Busy Business People.